Set up the iPad/iPhone camera

 W/B Lock, white balance lock.
 White balance is how the iPad determines how colors look, which can change as your lighting changes (ie. sunset, changing natural light).
 If you're using only artificial light for your booth then we recommend turning this on.

-Mirroring.
-This setting affects the live-view only, not the photos taken.
+Liveview Mirroring.
 You'll want live-view mirrored when using the front camera, so that as you move to the left you appear to move to the left on the iPad screen too.
 We'll toggle mirroring automatically for you when you switch between the front/back cameras.

 Flash (lightning symbol on the right).
 When turned on the iPad screen will flash bright white when a photo is taken.
 This is only effective when the guests are very near the iPad, which is usually not the case for photo booths so we recommend turning this off.
 It also adds a slight delay to the photo-taking process.